Switch-org/analytics-tracker/docs/publishing.md

 # Publishing Guide

-This guide explains how to publish `@atif910/analytics-tracker` to npm.
+This guide explains how to publish `user-analytics-tracker` to npm.

 ## Table of Contents